 The study outcomes will be defined based on the International Classification of Diseases, 9th- and 10th-revision, Clinical Modification (ICD-9/10-CM) diagnosis codes, Current Procedural Technology, 4th-revision (CPT-4) and Healthcare Common Procedure Coding System (HCPCS) procedure codes.
 IS or ICH related diagnosis codes will be required to appear on inpatient claims in the primary diagnosis position.
 The validated Cunningham algorithm [17] will be used to identify bleeding-related hospitalizations and the site of bleeds: upper, lower or unspecified gastrointestinal (GI), cerebral, genitourinary and other.
+Progression to CKD stage 5/kidney failure/dialysis will be assessed by the presence of specific diagnosis and procedure codes on inpatient or outpatient claims.

 We will utilize stabilized inverse probability of treatment weighting (IPTW) methodology based on the propensity score [18] to adjust for potential confounding.
 Additionally, we will conduct a propensity score matching analysis, as well as a conventional multiple logistic regression analysis.
-The incidence rates of IS, ICH and bleeding-related hospitalizations will be reported as the number of events per 100 person-years.
-Cox proportional hazards regression model will be applied in the reduced dose rivaroxaban (15 mg OD) users compared to warfarin users to estimate adjusted hazard ratios (HRs) with accompanying 95% confidence intervals (CIs) and p-values.
+The incidence rates of IS, ICH, bleeding-related hospitalizations and progression to CKD stage 5/kidney failure/dialysis will be reported as the number of events per 100 person-years.
+Cox proportional hazards regression model will be applied in the reduced dose rivaroxaban (15 mg OD) users compared to warfarin users to estimate adjusted hazard ratios (HRs) with accompanying 95% confidence intervals (CIs).